MomoPewpew/MagicSpells/README.md

 - Added globalstring variables that function like playerstrings but are persistent across characters.
 - Added a sound-on-fail configuration that plays sound effects when you don't have a permission
 - Added permissions for magicspells.advanced.modifyvariable, magicitem, debug, forcecast, reload, resetcd and castat
-- OffsetLocationSpells will not clone the location data before offsetting it.
+- OffsetLocationSpells will now clone the location data before offsetting it.
 This prevents the location drift on pulsers and targetedmultispells

 ### Building the project